nic01as1/NHLPredictor/README.md

 ---

 ### **Acknowledgments**
-Shout out to ChatGPT for assisting with model development and code implementation!
+Shout out to ChatGPT and some indians guys on youtubefor assisting with model development and code implementation!